jack-avery/fmcs-server/README.md

 ## Bug reports & feature suggestions 🐛
 Has something gone **horribly** wrong? *Or do you just think something's missing?*

-Feel free to [create a new issue](https://github.com/jack-avery/fmcs-server/issues), join the [Discord](https://discord.gg/qpyT4zx), or message me directly on Discord about it: `raspy#0292`.
+Feel free to [create a new issue](https://github.com/jack-avery/fmcs-server/issues) or join the [Discord](https://discord.gg/qpyT4zx).

 > If you're reporting a bug, it's most useful to me if you can find a way to consistently replicate the issue.<br/>